vatpac-technology/sops/docs/terminal/sydney.md

 #### Arrivals
 SY TCU must heads-up coordinate inbound IFR aircraft prior to **5 mins** from the boundary.
 CN ADC is responsible for issuing a clearance into the CN CTR and for coordination with SY TCU in the event of a missed approach (or on completion of airwork if applicable).

-SY TCU will clear aircraft leave controlled airspace via the approach and will transfer aircraft to **CN ADC** prior to `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.
+SY TCU will instruct to aircraft leave controlled airspace via the approach and will transfer aircraft to **CN ADC** prior to `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.

 !!! phraseology
     <span class="hotline">**SYC** -> **CN ADC**</span>: "via RNP W, HRP"